 Remove PDF Passwords without Chrome

 If you are not a Google Chrome user, download this free Windows utility called BeCyPDFMetaEdit to remove passwords from PDF files.

-First launch the program and it will ask your for the location of the PDF file.
+Launch the program and it will ask the location of the PDF file.
 Before you select and open the PDF, change the mode to “Complete Rewrite,” then switch to the Security tab and set the “Security System” to “No encryption.”
 Click the Save button and your PDF will no longer require a password to open.